vedph/cadmus-doc/migration/rendering/config-samples.md

 1. first, the JSON code for the selected fragment is extracted from apparatus text layer part in the database.
 Among other properties, the fragment has `location` with a value like `6.2`.
 2. the XSLT-based renderer transforms JSON into XML, and XML via XSLT into HTML.
 3. the filter kicks in, and matches `<location>6.2</location>` in the output.
-It then fetches the text corresponding to coordinates `6.2`, eventually cuts it if too long, and replaces it with an HTML span element of a specific class (`apparatus-lemma`).
+It then fetches the text corresponding to coordinates `6.2`, optionally cuts it if too long, and replaces it with an HTML span element of a specific class (`apparatus-lemma`).
 The final result is thus an apparatus including also the text fetched from a distinct part in the same item.

 ```json
 {